-Or contact the Department of Community Assets and Development at (651) 638-2050 or by email at email@example.com
+You can also email the Department of Community Assets and Development or call 651-638-2050.

 This program generally requires cities with populations greater than 10,000 people obtain a Municipal Separate Storm Sewer Systems (MS4s) permit and details how storm water will be managed within the city and is based on the city's comprehensive storm water management plan.

 The Rice Creek Watershed District (RCWD) was awarded a Clean Water Fund Grant from the Clean Water, Land, and Legacy Amendment, in the amount of $3,000,000 to complete a series of projects designed to clean up Long Lake.
-One of these projects, the Hansen Park Comprehensive Water Management Project, proposes a series of water quality and flood control enhancements to an existing dam and pond in New Brighton’s Hansen Park.
+One of these projects, the Hansen Park Comprehensive Water Management Project, proposes a series of water quality and flood control enhancements to an existing dam and pond in New Brighton's Hansen Park.
 Hansen Park is located in central New Brighton, just south of I-694, east of Silver Lake Road and west of Old Highway 8.
-The City has provided a FAQ sheet about the project which can be viewed here.
-For more information from the Rice Creek Watershed District click here.
+The City has provided some FAQs about the project.
+See more information from the Rice Creek Watershed District.

 New Brighton has designed its drainage routes for different extreme runoff events to provide acceptable levels of flooding.
 Mortgage companies may require a homeowner to have flood insurance if their property is located in a low area.
 The federal government determines the location of these flood zones through its National Flood Insurance program.

-Impervious surfaces are building, roads, curb, gutters, driveways, parking lots and sidewalks with a solid hard surface.
+Impervious surfaces are building, roads, curbs, gutters, driveways, parking lots and sidewalks with a solid hard surface.
 These hard surfaces do not allow water to pass through them like the natural ground features did before people built the impervious surfaces.
 With less water infiltrating into the groundwater we have more storm water runoff in the watershed.
-Learn why City Streams flood more at EPA’s web page.
+Learn why City Streams flood more at Environmental Protection Agency (EPA's) web page (PDF).